Raymonoir/My-First-Genetic-Algo/README.md

        "W", "E", "W", "N", "W", "S", "S", "N", "W", "S"], 39}, 17}
     iex(2)>

-Where the output is in the format: {iteration count to reach goal, goal, {best genome in previous iteration, fitness of previous best}, seconds_elapsed}
+Where the output is in the format: {iteration count to reach goal, goal, {best chromosome in previous iteration, fitness of previous best}, seconds_elapsed}

 # Configuration
 Default values found in config.exs:

-genome_length: 40,
+chromosome_length: 40,
-genome_values: ~w(N E S W),
+chromosome_values: ~w(N E S W),
 population_size: 10000,
 mutation_chance: 0.1

-The fitness is found by counting the number of correct values which are in the correct positions when compared to the goal genome.
-Genome values are the possible values a gene in a genome can take.
+The fitness is found by counting the number of correct values which are in the correct positions when compared to the goal chromosome. chromosome values are the possible values a gene in a chromosome can take.
-The population size is the number of genomes in a population.
+The population size is the number of chromosomes in a population.
 The mutation chance is the likelyhood that each child gene will randomly mutate.

 Run tests using 'mix test'